kral2/macos-scripts/README.md

-# OSX Scripts
+# MacOS Scripts

 ## Introduction

-A place to store some OSX system commands I had to run at a moment.
+A place to store some MacOS system commands I had to run at a moment.
 It should eventually grow to become a foundation to bring a new OSX installation to my desirated state.

 Largely inspired by [StefanScherer/mac-dev-box](https://github.com/StefanScherer/mac-dev-box) and other osx-install Gists.